MAPNA Group: History

 The company holds offices in Indonesia, Iraq and Syria.
 It has carried out projects in these countries, and also in the Sultanate of Oman.
-Beside these countries, MAPNA is involved in business activities in the countries of MENA region, Africa and Southeast Asia.

 In 2005, the company was among the top dozen companies on the Tehran Stock Exchange, with a value of over $1 billion.
 MAPNA was the fourth largest enterprise in Tehran Stock Exchange by June 2010, with a market capitalization of $2.6 billion.[4]
 Saba, Edalat Brokerage, MAPNA Employees Investment Co. and Ayandeh Negar are key shareholders of the company, collectively holding 90% of the company stock.
 The remaining 10 percent is in possession of private and legal entity shareholders.